Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 ### What to measure

-> [!IMPORTANT]
-> If the screen is not original any kind of measurements are invalid.

 In order to replicate the screen colorspace the following data must be measured:
 - chromaticity coordinates of the three primaries (R, G, B)
 - chromaticity coordinate of the white point (W)